 - A message from The New York State Department of Motor Vehicles.

-- From the time a vehicle arrives on campus, the driver is responsible for insuring s/he is in compliance with the campus parking and driving regulations.
+- From the time a vehicle arrives on campus, the driver is responsible for ensuring they are in compliance with the campus parking and driving regulations.

-- No permits are required in Lots V, V1, and X during the first three (3) days of classes to allow additional time to purchase your permit.
+- Permits are not required in lots V, V1, and X during the first three (3) days of classes to allow additional time to purchase your permit.
 This does not apply to metered, handicapped, reserved, service, or visitor areas.
-Vehicles with a permit must display it properly and park in their designated lots.
+Vehicles with a physical permit must display it properly and park in their designated lots.

 - Beginning at 12 am on the fourth day of classes, all vehicles require proper permit and must park in their designated lots.